ory/docs/guides/1-hydra/3-install/0-README.md

 $ export DATABASE_URL=postgres://hydra:secret@ory-hydra-example--postgres:5432/hydra?sslmode=disable

 # Before starting, let's pull the latest ORY Hydra tag from docker.
-$ docker pull oryd/hydra:v0.11.6
+$ docker pull oryd/hydra:v1.0.0-alpha.1

 # This command will show you all the environment variables that you can set.
 Read this carefully.
 # It is the equivalent to `hydra help host`.
-$ docker run -it --rm --entrypoint hydra oryd/hydra:v0.11.6 help host
+$ docker run -it --rm --entrypoint hydra oryd/hydra:v1.0.0-alpha.1 help serve

 Starts all HTTP/2 APIs and connects to a database backend.
 [...]